hxu10/PinTu/README.md

-This code is Lisensed to Hao Xu in the College of William and Mary
+This code is Lisensed to Mr.Xu in the College of William and Mary